zapidan/ruby-playground/6-sharing-role-behavior-with-modules/README.md

 #### Use the Template Method Pattern
 - Abstract code defines the algorithms
 - Concrete inheritors of that abstraction contribute specializations by overriding these template methods
-- Template methods represent the parts of the algoriyhms that vary
+- Template methods represent the parts of the algorithms that vary

 #### Preemptively Decouple Classes
 - Inheritance adds dependendencies on the structure of the code, avoid adding additional dependencies by requiring subclasses to send super